chargehive/configuration/docs/initiator.md

 ## Spec Definition
 FieldName | Required | Definition
 ---:|---|:---
-type|true| "auth" (how an authorization request is handled) or "renewal" (how a renewal request is handled) [initialConnector](#initialconnector-values)|true|Indicates the method used to select a connector [attemptConfig](#attemptconfig-definition)|true|Defines additional configuration options for the attempts
+type|true| "auth" (how an authorization request is handled), "renewal" (how a renewal request is handled) or "capture" (how a secondary new charge is handled)
+[initialConnector](#initialconnector-values)|true|Indicates the method used to select a connector [attemptConfig](#attemptconfig-definition)|true|Defines additional configuration options for the attempts